 We felt drawn to have our parents and siblings gather near our family home on the water to have a small intimate wedding, the joining of two families.
 John’s sister Becca and Amos’ brother Lorenzo officiated the ceremony.
 Each member of our family gathered and shared touching, personal blessings for us, the newlyweds.

 Amos’ theatrical tendencies continued to push him to train and build his skills, eventually fulfilling his lifelong dream of performing on Broadway in several shows, including the long running hit musical CHICAGO.
 After traveling the world as a performer, Amos decided that he wanted to help people who were having difficulty connecting to their families and loved ones.
 He went to graduate school to get a Masters degree in Marriage and Family Therapy.
 He now has an established career working with couples, individuals and families (many of them actors) to help them reconnect and remember that even with their differences, there is always the opportunity for love and support.

-We hope that this book has helped you get to know us a bit better, and we would be happy if you would call or text us so that we can get to know you better and learn what you hope for the future of your child.
-You may also feel free to email us.
-If you choose us, we look forward to welcoming your baby into our family with open arms and are so excited to see the amazing person they grow up to be.
+We hope that our story has helped you get to know us a bit better, and we would be happy if you would call or text us at: 800-989-6766 so that we can get to know you better and learn what you hope for the future of your child.
+You may also feel free to email us at: email@example.com.

 We wish you happiness and peace no matter what decision you make.